jakubkrzysik/mask-detection/README.md

 # mask-detection
-easy way to detect mask.
+easy way to detect mask with python.